 - According to Yogic scriptures, the practice of Yoga leads to the union of individual consciousness with universal consciousness.

 - According to modern scientists, everything in the universe is just a manifestation of the same quantum firmament.
 One who experiences this oneness of existence is said to be “in Yoga” and is termed as a yogi who has attained a state of freedom, referred to as Mukti, nirvāna, kaivalyaormoksha.

-- The aim of Yoga practice (sādhana) is to overcome all kinds of sufferings that lead to a sense of freedom in every walk of life with holistic health, happiness and harmony.
+- The aim of Yoga practice (sādhana) is to overcome all kinds of sufferings that lead to a sense of freedom in every walk of life with holistic health, happiness, and harmony.

 - 21 June is celebrated as INTERNATIONAL YOGA DAY.

-- The foundation of Unani system was laid by Hippocrates.
+- The foundation of the Unani system was laid by Hippocrates.
 The system owes its present form to the Arabs who not only saved much of the Greek literature by rendering it into Arabic but also enriched the medicine of their day with their own contributions.

-- In this process they made extensive use of the science of Physics, Chemistry, Botany, Anatomy, Physiology, Pathology, Therapeutics and Surgery.
+- In this process, they made extensive use of the science of Physics, Chemistry, Botany, Anatomy, Physiology, Pathology, Therapeutics and Surgery.

 - Unani Medicines got enriched by imbibing what was best in the contemporary systems of traditional medicines in Egypt, Syria, Iraq, Persia, India, China and other Middle East countries.

 - In India, Unani System of Medicine was introduced by Arabs and soon it took firm roots.